Slade Cecconi: Arizona Diamondbacks

 The Arizona Diamondbacks selected Cecconi with the 33rd overall pick in the 2020 Major League Baseball draft.
 On July 10, 2020, Cecconi signed with the Diamondbacks for a $2.4 million bonus.
 He did not play in a game in 2020 as the minor league season was canceled due to the COVID-19 pandemic.

 To begin the 2021 season, Cecconi was assigned to the Hillsboro Hops of the High-A West.
 He was on the injured list with a wrist injury to begin the year, but began play in mid-May.
 On August 1, he was placed back on the injured list with an elbow injury, and, on August 5, was transferred to the 60-day injured list, effectively ending his season.
 Over 12 starts for the year, Cecconi went 4–2 with a 4.12 ERA, striking out 63 and walking twenty over 59 innings.
 He was selected to play in the Arizona Fall League for the Salt River Rafters after the season.
 He was assigned to the Amarillo Sod Poodles of the Double-A Texas League for the 2022 season.
 Over 25 starts, Cecconi posted a 7–6 record with a 4.37 ERA and 127 strikeouts over 129 3/3 innings.

 To open the 2023 season, Cecconi was assigned to the Reno Aces of the Triple-A Pacific Coast League.
 In 20 starts for Reno, he pitched to a 4–8 record and 6.38 ERA with 104 strikeouts in 103 innings of work.
 On August 2, 2023, the Diamondbacks selected Cecconi to the 40-man roster and promoted him to the major leagues for the first time.
 In seven games (four starts) in his rookie campaign, he recorded a 4.33 ERA with 20 strikeouts across 27 innings.

-Cecconi was optioned to Triple–A Reno to begin the 2024 season.
-He made 20 appearances (13 starts) for the Diamondbacks, struggling to a 2–7 record and 6.66 ERA with 64 strikeouts across 77 innings pitched.
+Cecconi was optioned to Reno to begin the 2024 season.
+He posted a 3.06 ERA over 47 innings with Reno.
+He also made 20 appearances (13 starts) for the Diamondbacks, pitching to a 2–7 record and 6.66 ERA with 64 strikeouts across 77 innings pitched.